strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/code/backend/routes.md

 4. (_optional_) To configure the router, pass a second argument to the `createCoreRouter` factory function.
 This argument can be either an object or a function returning an object.
 The object contains methods, which can either be entirely new actions or replace or extend existing actions of core API routes (see [routes implementation documentation](/developer-docs/latest/development/backend-customization/routes.md#implementation)).

-::: details Example of a Strapi v4 core router without customization
+::: details Example of a Strapi v4 core router without customization:

   ```jsx
   // path: ./src/api/<content-type-name>/routes/<router-name>.js